afcarl/SDCND_Portfolio_Hiddink/README.md

 ### Training the Model (model.py)

-This is the second track available in the simulator.
+Below is the second track available in the simulator.
 Once the model is trained, this track used to verify performance on new terrain.
 ![ScreenShot](images/second_track.png)
+The model was trained in the SDCND_P3_Hiddink.ipynb jupyter notebook using several techniques, including:
++ Crop - randomly selected images were cropped by 20 pixels in all directions to create new images,
++ Shear -
++ Flip -

 #### Running the Model in the Simulator